WHO WE ARE

 Eastland-Fairfield Career & Technical Schools serves 16 school districts in Franklin, Fairfield, and Pickaway counties.
-It covers an area of 700 square miles, and is the seventh largest career and technical district geographically in the state.
+It covers an area of 700-square miles and is the seventh-largest career and technical district geographically in the state.
 Students in 11th and 12th grade are eligible to attend.
 The District has two main campuses — Eastland Career Center in Groveport and Fairfield Career Center in Carroll, with satellite locations at four of its associate high schools: Gahanna Lincoln, Groveport Madison, New Albany, and Pickerington North.

 Eastland-Fairfield Career & Technical Schools strives to offer high-tech, in-demand programs in order to better position students for a successful future.
-The District offers nearly 40 high school programs designed for students in their junior and senior year.
-In addition to traditional career and technical programs, such as Auto Technology, Welding, and Cosmetology, Eastland-Fairfield offers many programs designed specifically for students who intend to continue their education at a college or university.
-Currently, more than 57% of Eastland-Fairfield students continue their education at the post-secondary level.
+The District offers nearly 40 high school programs designed for students in their junior and senior years, which will help them find, what we call, their next E. Will they choose:

 Assisting the district in curriculum and equipment update assessments are hundreds of representatives from business and industry.
 Serving on advisory committees for the full-time adult and high school programs, these professionals play an integral part in keeping the curriculum current with industry standards.